hzqst/MetaHookSv/README.md

 r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor.

-r_hdr_blurwidth : to control the intensity of blur for HDR.
+r_hdr_blurwidth : to control the intensity of blur for HDR. recommended value : 0.1

-r_hdr_exposure : to control the intensity of exposure for HDR.
+r_hdr_exposure : to control the intensity of exposure for HDR. recommended value : 5

-r_hdr_darkness : to control the darkness for HDR.
+r_hdr_darkness : to control the darkness for HDR. recommended value : 4

-r_hdr_adaptation : to control the dark / bright adaptation speed for HDR.
+r_hdr_adaptation : to control the dark / bright adaptation speed for HDR. recommended value : 50

 r_water 2 / 1 / 0 : to enable / disable water reflection and refraction.
-2 = all entities and terrains in reflection view, 1 = only terrains in reflection view.
+2 = draw all entities and terrains in reflection view, 1 = draw only terrains in reflection view.

-r_water_fresnel (0.0 ~ 2.0) : to determine how to lerp and mix the refraction color and reflection color.
+r_water_fresnel (0.0 ~ 2.0) : to determine how to lerp and mix the refraction color and reflection color. recommended value : 1.5

-r_water_depthfactor (0.0 ~ 1000.0) : to determine if we can see through water in a close distance.
+r_water_depthfactor (0.0 ~ 1000.0) : to determine if we can see through water in a close distance. recommended value : 50

-r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap).
+r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap). recommended value : 1.5

 r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refraction or reflection view.

-r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture.
+r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture. recommended value : 0.5

-r_water_minheight : water entity which has height < this value will not be rendered with shader program.
+r_water_minheight : water entity which has height < this value will not be rendered with shader program. recommended value : 7.5

 r_shadow 1 / 0 : to enable / disable Per-Object Shadow.